 Detainees normally wear their own clothes.
 IRC have made attempts through the provision of ‘cultural kitchens’ where detainees can occasionally cook food of their choice, but the general provision is still considered to be poor.

 In 2017 an employee of Brook House IRC worked with the BBC to report undercover, resulting in a documentary broadcast in September 2017.
 The company that runs the IRC suspended staff and began an internal investigation.
 The Home Affairs Select Committee opened an Inquiry and took evidence from key individuals.

 On 5 November 2019 the government announced the conversion of the Prisons and Probation Ombudsman (PPO) investigation of Brook House immigration removal centre to a statutory inquiry, in accordance with the Inquiries Act 2005.
 This conversion was needed so that the Inquiry would have the statutory powers to compel witnesses and establish the truth of what took place at Brook House.
 The government announced this conversion following the High Court findings that the Home Secretary’s investigation into immigration detention at Brook House was inadequate..
-The Inquiry has begun but not concluded.
+The Inquiry has concluded but not reported its conclusions.

 An inspection of Scotland’s only IRC, Dungavel, was, as usual one of the more positive of recent inspections although the deteriorating physical environment was noted and concerns expressed about the decision to hold some men with a history of violence against women in a mixed sex centre.

 An inspection of the short-term holding facilities with residential capacity was more positive than is often the case, in relation to the facilities and the care shown to detainees.